 Kayla’s Directory sponsors an “adaptive” mini-milers program that is organized through Vermont City Marathon.
-This 6-week program is offered in the spring for children with special needs in kindergarten through 6th grade.
+This 6-week program is offered in the spring for children with special needs ages 6 through 14.
 Mentors from area high schools help the children engage in games, run, have a healthy snack, and have fun.

 This is an incredible resource for families in Vermont.
 Ambucs creates adaptive bicycles for people with disabilities.
 Their goal is to “create mobility and independence for people with disabilities.”
 They have worked to get over 250 kids with disabilities on bikes throughout Vermont.
 Their annual statewide fitting event is typically held the Saturday before Mother’s Day in central Vermont.